-We believe that urban agriculture is the future solution of food-producing because by 2050 more than 60% of the world’s population will live in cities and it will increase the potential of urban food insecurity.
-Transforming urban food systems is an integral part of a sustainable development path for cities.
-It also provides a mechanism for improving urban food security and creating sustainable food patterns.
+We believe that precision agriculture is the future solution of food-producing, since by 2050 more than 60% of the world’s population will live in cities and it will increase the potential of food insecurities.
+Transforming food systems is an integral part of a sustainable development path for future cities.
+It also provides a mechanism for improving food security and creating sustainable food patterns.

-However, urban farming has its own problems that need to be tackled first before planning for the transformation.
+However, today's farming has its own problems that need to be tackled first before planning for the transformation.
 One of them is the problem of the sustainability of the farm business itself.
-A lot of farmers—especially urban farmers—do not include business in their equation.
+A lot of farmers very rarely include business in their equation.
 This is very likely due to farmers unawareness of their roles as a business person.
 That’s why we build Tania, to help farmers run their farm business.

 Tania is a software designed and built for farmers and developers interested in precision agriculture.
 We’re focusing on accessible, flexible, secure, and easy-to-use technology that works in any setup a farmer can afford—so that they can focus on the operation of their farm business.
-It also offers connectivity to the Internet of Things (IoT) devices—such as sensors and actuators—to help farmers gain more control on monitoring their farm from wherever they are, whenever they need it.
+It also offers connectivity to the Internet of Things (IoT) devices—such as sensors and actuators—to help farmers gain more control on monitoring and controlling their farm from wherever they are, whenever they need it.

 We want to make the smart and precision farming technique affordable for farmers and growers all over the world—so that they can grow their business and spend their resources efficiently.

 We believe in democratising access to precision farming to any kind of farmers by utilising the power and freedoms of open source.
 Our inclusive and growing community of people contributing and collaborating on this project, driven by the passion to help all of us reach our goals.